logicly-au/pmhc-spec-yes-invitation/doc/upload-specification.rst

 Requirements for file formats:

 - The first row must contain the column headings as defined for each file type.
+- Data elements for each file/worksheet are defined at :ref:`record-formats`.
 - Each item is a column in the file/worksheet.
-The 'Field Name' must be used for the column headings.
+The 'Field Name' as defined in :ref:`record-formats` must be used for the column headings.
 The columns must be kept in the same order.
 - The second and subsequent rows must contain the data.
-- Data elements for each file/worksheet are defined at :ref:`record-formats`.

 .. _metadata-format: